webplatform/docs-wpd/Editors_Guide/step_2_communicate_with_the_online_community/index.md

 ===IRC Channel logs===

-We have a bot who takes care of logging the conversations and they are available at [http://www.webplatform.org/talk/chatlogs/ '''Chatlogs'''].
+We have a bot who takes care of logging the conversations and they are available at [http://www.webplatform.org/talk/chatlogs/ '''www.webplatform.org/talk/chatlogs'''].

 ==Join the public-webplatform@w3.org mailing list==